Concavity properties for quasilinear equations and optimality remarks: Introduction

 Assume moreover $f >0$ on $(0,M_f)$ and \begin{itemize} \item[i)] $\sqrt{F}$ is concave on $(0, M_f)$; \item[ii)] $\frac{F}{f}$ is convex on $(0, M_f$); \item[iii)] $\xi$ is non-decreasing on $(0, M_f)$ with $\lim_{t \to 0^+} \xi(t) \leq 0$. \end{itemize} Then $\varphi(u)$ is concave, where

 $\mu:= \nu^{-\frac{1}{2}}$.
 In particular, $u$ is quasiconcave. \end{theorem}

-As proved in \cite[Theorem 2.2.5]{CD94}, when $f$ has an at most critical growth at infinity, each weak solution of problem \eqref{eq_main_intr} belongs to $L^\infty(\Omega)$.
+As proved in \cite[Theorem 2.2.5]{CD94}, when the growth of $f$ at infinity is at most critical, each weak solution of problem \eqref{eq_main_intr} belongs to $L^\infty(\Omega)$.
 Then some nice smoothness results ($C^2$ in our case) when $a$, $f$ and $\Omega$ are smooth follow from \cite{LU68}.
 This justifies the request on the solution $u$ to be classical in Theorem \ref{thm_corol_main_concave}.

 Clearly, when $a \equiv 1$ we recover Theorem \ref{thm_BMS} with $p=2$ and $f\in C^1$, being $\xi \equiv 0$.
-More generally, we see that, even if conditions $i)$ and $ii)$ of Theorem \ref{thm_corol_main_concave} match with conditions $i)$ and $ii)$ of Theorem \ref{thm_BMS}, nevertheless the function $a$ influences both the assumptions (by requiring in addition condition $iii)$) and the concavizing function $\varphi$.
+More generally, we see that, even if conditions $i)$ and $ii)$ of Theorem \ref{thm_corol_main_concave} match with conditions $i)$ and $ii)$ of Theorem \ref{thm_BMS}, nevertheless the function $a$ influences both the assumptions (by requiring in addition condition $iii)$) and the concaving function $\varphi$.

-We remark that, apart from the naturalness of the function $\varphi$, to the author's knowledge this function is actually the first tentative of finding a $\varphi$ which makes the solutions concave: as a matter of fact, it is not known if powers of the solutions are concave or not, when $a \nequiv const$.
+We remark that, apart from the naturalness of the function $\varphi$, to the author's knowledge this function is actually the first tentative of finding a $\varphi$ which makes solutions of \eqref{eq_main_intr} concave: as a matter of fact, it is not known if powers of the solutions are concave or not, when $a \nequiv const$.
 See Remark \ref{ex_fisico_power} for further comments.

 We notice that, by the ellipticity condition \eqref{eq_intr_elliptic}, $a$ plays no relevant role for the asymptotic behavior of $\varphi$ in the origin $t\to 0$; namely, by de l'Hôpital theorem we have